An Overview of Sudden Death Syndrome

 Conditions that Favor Disease

-Yield Loss and Impact
+Yield Losses and Impact

 Yield losses due to SDS can be highly variable and depend on several factors, including the environment, the timing of symptom development, the susceptibility of a soybean variety to the disease, and the levels of SCN present in the field.
-SDS can weaken plants and cause premature defoliation — infected plants also may produce fewer and smaller seeds (Figure 9).
+SDS can weaken plants and cause premature defoliation.
+Infected plants may also produce fewer and smaller seeds (Figure 9).

 Diagnosis and Management